 I've always looked at the three witches in Macbeth as similar to today's media, stirring the cauldron, influencing, pushing and pulling Macbeth into all kinds of diabolical directions.

 As a member of the media yourself, I'll let you draw that analogy.
 Now that I think of it, I'm imagining a contemporary production of Macbeth with all three witches as members of the media.
 It would be a rather horrible indictment.

 I'd be remiss if I didn't quickly ask you about your other two big shows this summer.

 Well, the opportunity to do a new stage adaptation of Pride and Prejudice was too good to pass up.
 Everything aligned.
-Think of this for a moment, we'll be performing Pride and Prejudice in rep with Mama Mia.
+Think of this for a moment, we'll be performing Pride and Prejudice in rep with Mamma Mia.
 That's pretty interesting.

-Was Mama Mia on your wish list?
+Was Mamma Mia on your wish list?

-I can't tell you how many people have asked me, "When are going to do Mama Mia?"
+I can't tell you how many people have asked me, "When are going to do Mamma Mia?"
 People started asking me six years ago, when it was still on Broadway.
 But now, we finally got the rights.